n1ckfg/PiNaplpsDrawer/ARCHITECTURE.md

 and pushes drawings as its own canvas draws them; that is the Pinopticon "Pi" role, and it still works.
 Both directions are live together.

-Note the asymmetry this creates: the browser's slideshow mirrors every frame it plays to the Pi via `sendToRpi()`.
-If this app *is* that Pi, doing the same would feed drawings straight back to itself — so `slideshow_to_rpi` is off unless it is deliberately turned on in `bin/data/settings.json`.

 ## Live drawing